-- Those with Disabilities: The Oxnard Housing Authority partnered with other public agencies to apply for and receive grant funding to support norelderly persons with disabilities transitioning out of institutional settings and at risk of becoming homeless. - Extremely Low-Income Households: Oxnard has partnered with developer to build a 109-unit development that is 100 percent affordation on the Las Cortes site.
-The City plans to build an additional 64 units on remaining portion of the Las Cortes site.
-In addition, the AAHOP Cype Gardens project, which will house, special needs residents who extremely low income, was approved in 2018.
-The City is supportive of Central Terrace Apartments, an 87-unit 100 percent afforda development currently in process of obtaining entitlements.
-C developed, the Central Terrace Apartments will target tenants at 30, and 60 percent AMI.
-In addition, new families were admitted to the Sec 8 program starting in 2019.
-The Housing Authority launched the Ret and Renew effort to improve landlord and tenant relations and increase participation rate of property owners in the Section 8 program.
-The also provided individual case management and investigation service Oxnard residents, housing providers, and home seekers through t partnership with the Housing Rights Center.
-The City also worked with Oxnard Union High School District and the Rio School District to anne large sites for affordable housing into the City. - Farmworkers: Several farmworker developments have been completed in the City utilizing a variety of local, federal, and state funding sources.
+- Those with Disabilities: The Oxnard Housing Authority partnered with other public agencies to apply for and receive grant funding to support nonelderly persons with disabilities transitioning out of institutional settings and at risk of becoming homeless. - Extremely Low-Income Households: Oxnard has partnered with a developer to build a 109-unit development that is 100 percent affordable on the Las Cortes site.
+The City plans to build an additional 64 units on the remaining portion of the Las Cortes site.
+In addition, the AAHOP Cypress Gardens project, which will house special needs residents who are extremely low income, was approved in 2018.
+The City is supportive of the Central Terrace Apartments, an 87-unit 100 percent affordable development currently in process of obtaining entitlements.
+Once developed, the Central Terrace Apartments will target tenants at 30, 50, and 60 percent AMI.
+In addition, new families were admitted to the Section 8 program starting in 2019.
+The Housing Authority launched the Rethink and Renew effort to improve landlord and tenant relations and increase the participation rate of property owners in the Section 8 program.
+The City also provided individual case management and investigation services to Oxnard residents, housing providers, and home seekers through their partnership with the Housing Rights Center.
+The City also worked with the Oxnard Union High School District and the Rio School District to annex large sites for affordable housing into the City. - Farmworkers: Several farmworker developments have been completed in the City utilizing a variety of local, federal, and state funding sources.
 In 2019, the Housing Department provided HOME funds for the construction of a 42-unit farmworker housing development, which will include some units that will be reserved for extremely low-income households.